Battle of Muye: Aftermath

-After the battle, Di Xin burned himself to death in his palace on the Deer Terrace Pavilion.
-A later tradition has Di Xin covering himself with precious jades prior to immolation.
-King Wu killed Daji after he found her.
-The order to execute her was given by Jiang Ziya.
+The traditional narrative of the aftermath of the battle tells of Di Xin gathering his treasures, ascending to the Deer Terrace Pavilion, and burning it with himself inside, committing suicide.
+King Wu killed Daji after he found her on the order of Jiang Ziya, wherein her head, along with Di Xin's, was placed on a pike.
+King Wu then paid respects to Bi Gan, who had allegedly been killed by Di Xin before the war, then freed Jizi and honored the neighborhood of Shang Rong with a plaque.
 Shang officials were released without charge with some later working as Zhou officials.
-The imperial grain store was opened immediately after the battle to feed the starving population.
+The imperial grain store was opened immediately after the battle to feed the starving population, and wealth from Deer Terrace Pavilion was redistributed.
 The battle marked the end of the Shang dynasty and the beginning of the Zhou dynasty.

+After the conquest, oracle bone evidence shows King Wu requesting Wu Geng's presence, and classical texts tell of him being allowed to continue the Shang state religion within Yin for a time, before Weizi Qi was enfeoffed with the state of Song.
+King Wu would enfeoff three relatives; Shu Xian of Guan, Shu Du of Cai, and Shu Chu of Huo, who would become the "Three Guards," who would cut off Shang from access to support from the Dongyi and no longer harm rival tribes.
+However, upon King Wu's death, Wu Geng would cooperate with the three brothers to mount the Rebellion of the Three Guards against the Duke of Zhou, who took regency during the reign of King Cheng of Zhou, fearing him as a usurper and believing Wu Geng should be the regent instead.

+After the war and subsequent rebellion, King Cheng of Zhou would engage in the forced displacement of the Shang people, relocating them for several years from Yin to places like Wey, Luoyi, and finally, Lu.

 Dating

 Although the day and month on which the Battle of Muye was fought are certain, there is doubt about the year.
 Prior to the Xia–Shang–Zhou Chronology Project, previous chronologies had proposed at least 44 different dates for this event, ranging from 1130 to 1018 BC.

 The most popular had been 1122 BC, calculated by the Han dynasty astronomer Liu Xin, and 1027 BC, deduced from a statement in the "old text" Bamboo Annals that the Western Zhou (whose endpoint is known to be 770 BC) had lasted 257 years.

 A few documents relate astronomical observations to this event: